 - a.
 The local board must develop criteria to be used in determining demonstrated effectiveness, particularly as it applies to the individuals with barriers to employment to be served.
 The criteria may include: - i. financial stability; - ii. demonstrated performance in the delivery of services to individuals with barriers to employment based on measures such as program completion rate; attainment of the skills, certificates, or degrees the program is designed to provide; placement after training in unsubsidized employment; and retention in employment; and - iii. how the specific program relates to the workforce investment needs identified in the board's local plan. - 4.
 The local board determines that it would be most appropriate to contract with an institution of higher education (defined in APPENDIX I), or other accredited, authorized, or licensed provider of training services, in order to facilitate the training of multiple individuals in indemand industry sectors or occupations, provided that the contract does not limit consumer choice.
-Providers of training services must be authorized by accrediting or governing authorities to provide training services in Nebraska or to Nebraska residents. - 5.
+Providers of training services in Nebraska or to Nebraska residents. - 5.
 The local board is considering entering into a pay-for-performance contract, and the local board ensures that the contract is consistent with requirements of 20 CFR § 683.510.